korzhenevski/korzhenevski/README.md

 Switched to a C dialect with near 1:1 instruction mapping, outperforming idiomatic C++ by 60–80% on critical paths.

 ### 2018–2021 — Full-System Depth
 Deepened my expertise in C++, modern Bazel, and binary-level tuning.
-I worked across the stack—from iOS (Swift, Obj-C) to Flutter (Dart)—to build systems, not just services.
+I worked across the stack: from iOS (Swift, Obj-C) to Flutter (Dart) to build systems, not just services.

 ### 2015–2018 — An Early Bet on Cloud-Native
 Deployed Kubernetes across multiple datacenters before it was popular.
 Built high-concurrency systems with async Python long before it was mainstream.